cs50nestm/cs50labs/functions/README.md

 Now you will create a custom function `get_positive_int()`, which you will be able to use in future programs.

-The code is already started, with a function declaration already done.
+The code is already started, with a function prototype already done.
 However the function itself, always returns a special value `INT_MAX` which already exists for you, which is the largest possible value that can be held by an int.
 This value is sometimes used in functions you already use (such as `get_int()`) when an input for some reason can't be read.

 So the return type `int`, the function name `get_positive_int`, and the input argument `prompt` which has a `string` datatype, are already defined for you.
 Your job is to change the code in curly brackets to print the value stored in `prompt` asking the user for a positive `int`, check a condition, and repeat this process when the input is less than or equal to zero.
 Think back to the lab where you used a loop to validate user input.
 Can an approach like that work here?